Advice

 A proposal is unlikely to be supported if it:

-• is not accompanied by information that, in our opinion, justifies a departure from the policy or guidance
+- is not accompanied by information that, in our opinion, justifies a departure from the policy or guidance.

-If you intend to depart from the policy or guidance you must submit a supporting statement justifying the departure with your application.
+If your proposal does not comply with policy or guidance, you must submit a supporting statement justifying the departure with your application.

 Bats